ImageMagick v6 Examples --

 For medium sized images you can attempt to use "-limit" to increase the processing limits (for example processing "-limit area 8192 -limit memory 8192"), so as to try to avoid IM caching the image data to disk.
 However your system may reject large memory requests and still force IM to cache the image to disk (about 1000 times slower).

-However if you are planing to process really large images you can make sure IM does not use up all the computers memory, and slowing down the processing of other programs (by spending all its to shuffling between memory and disk swap) simply by asking it to immediately use temporary swap disk files.
+If you are planing to process really large images you may want to make sure IM does not use up all the computers memory, and slowing down the processing of other programs (by spending all its to shuffling between memory and disk swap) simply by asking it to immediately use temporary swap disk files.

 For example this is a nice way of processing a very large image over a long period of time without stopping you from using your computer for other things.
 Basically it forces IM to cache everything to disk.